Improve Your Appearance & Vision!

 Working through the incision, the skin of the forehead is carefully lifted so that the underlying tissue can be removed, and the muscles of the forehead can be altered or released.
 The eyebrows may also be elevated and excess skin at the incision point will be trimmed away to help create a smoother, more youthful appearance.

 The incision is then closed with stitches or clips.
 Your face and hair will be washed to prevent irritation and the rubber bands will be removed from your hair.
-Dr. Boyle may choose to cover the incision with gauze padding and wrap your head in an elastic bandage.
+Your doctor may choose to cover the incision with gauze padding and wrap your head in an elastic bandage.

 The advantages of the traditional approach are that a more controlled contouring of the shape of the eyebrow can be obtained.
 The brow lift procedure has been in use for a long time, and the results are long-lived.
 Complications are few but include the possibility minimal hair loss along the incision line.
 Some may develop numbness in a small patch of scalp at the top of their head.